cauldronio/cauldron/guides/metrics/community/onboarding-last-active-git.md

 # Authors onboarding / last active (Git)

-Number of authors onboarding vs authors last active in the period defined by the user.
+Number of git authors onboarding vs authors last active in the period defined by the user.

 ```
 index: 'git'